brouettelover/Mqtt-loadtester-in-python/README.md

  A simple mqtt loadtester made in python

 ## Prerequise<br/>
-You need to have pip to install the dependencies
+You need to have pip to install the dependencies and obviously python 3

 ## Install the dependencies<br/>
 ```